Skip to main content

 Moment of Inertia

-The moment of inertia is a measure of an object's resistance to rotational motion about a specific axis.
+Moment of inertia is a measure of an object's resistance to changes in its rotational motion about a specific axis.
 It depends on the mass distribution relative to that axis.
-For a hoop, the moment of inertia can be calculated using the formula I = Σ(m * r²), where m is the mass of the particles and r is their distance from the axis of rotation.
+For a hoop, the moment of inertia can be calculated using the formula I = Σ(m * r²), where m is the mass of each particle and r is the distance from the axis of rotation.

 Recommended video: